 In the sound of a few leaves,

-This poem raises a number of interesting questions about the way in which the world is understood.
+This poem raises some interesting questions about how the world is understood.
 How much of one’s experience is truly real?
 And how much is created by their mind and regarded as reality?
-These are the idea that Stevens is confronting in this short piece.
+These are the ideas that Stevens is confronting in this short piece.

 About Wallace Stevens

 Wallace Stevens was born in Reading, Pennsylvania in 1879.
-As a poet he is known for having a very wide and diverse vocabulary.
-Throughout his life he worked in distinctively different jobs, and studied philosophy, and aesthetics.
+As a poet, he is known for having a very wide and diverse vocabulary.
+Throughout his life, he worked in distinctively different jobs and studied philosophy and aesthetics.
 While in school as a young child Stevens studied Greek and Latin.
-He graduated from Harvard with the intention of becoming a writer having worked on different editor boards and with various magazines while there.
+He graduated from Harvard to become a writer has worked on different editor boards and with various magazines while there.

-After school he spent time working for the New York Evening Post until, after deciding he wanted his life to go in a different direction that he wanted to pursue a law degree, while in school he continued to write published his first group of poems in 1914.
+After school, he spent time working for the New York Evening Post until, after deciding he wanted his life to go in a different direction than he wanted to pursue a law degree, while in school he continued to write and published his first group of poems in 1914.
 While writing he had steady employment with insurance law.
 After graduating from New York Law School, he worked as a lawyer until 1916.